linuxlawson/budget-buddy/README.md

 The 2nd version is more user-friendly as it covers more and should apply to most users.
 Screenshots of both are in images folder.

-Budget Buddy (both versions) can now save results to a text file.
+Budget Buddy (both versions) can now save results to a text file (example up there).
 Ideally, you should create a folder to save files to.
 **Important:** Default extension is .txt so no need to add extension.